 Using a common process for project selection makes it easy to compare projects against each other.
 This will make the decisions about which projects to undertake easier to make.

-Regardless of the method used to justify a project, the management will at some point have to make a go/no-go decision, and select some projects for progression, and some for termination or postponement.
-These decisions need to be clearly communicated to (and accepted by) the employees, such that everybody understands why they are working on the projects that have been approved.
+Regardless of the method used to justify a project, the senior management will at some point have to make a go/no-go decision.
+They will select some projects for progression, and some for termination or postponement.
+These decisions need to be clearly communicated to (and accepted by) the employees.
+In this way everybody understands why they are working on the projects that have been approved.

 Financial methods may provide a ‘hard-number’ with which to compare projects against each other, but usually provide a single figure or value for comparison.
 Non-financial project selection methods such as benefits mapping, may reveal the details of the real project benefits (and their importance) , and take a more holistic view of each project when making important selection decisions.